gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

 #### B type Icon {#IconBType}

-The B type icon is used when expressing the voice agent from the app type clients, in other words, mobile devices.
+The B type icons are used when expressing the voice agent from the app type clients, in other words, mobile devices.
 Below is an example of an B type voice agent displayed on a screen.

 ![](/Design/Resources/Images/Clova-Client-Voice_Agent-Icon_B_Type.png)

-The B type voice agent must be expressed as follows for the corresponding situation:
+The voice agent of B type icon must be expressed as follows for the corresponding situation:

 | State                  | Animation effect                                                                | Example       |
 |--------------------------|----------------------------------------------------------------------------|-----------|